 Integration program

-The Integration Act (1386/2010), which is in force until the end of 2024, provides for a municipal planning document called an integration programme.
-When the new Integration Act enters into force, the concept of the integration programme as referred to in the previous act will be abandoned.
-The integration programme provided for in the reformed act will not replace or correspond with the integration programme under the current act.
+The Integration Act (1386/2010), which was in force until the end of 2024, provided for a municipal planning document called an integration programme.
+When the new Integration Act entered into force, the concept of the integration programme as referred to in the previous act was abandoned.
+The integration programme provided for in the reformed act will not replace or correspond with the integration programme under the previous act.
 The new integration programme is therefore a new element.
-Municipalities will continue to have an obligation to plan, develop and monitor integration.
+Municipalities continue to have an obligation to plan and develop integration.
 This task is provided for in chapter 5 of the reformed Integration Act.

 When translated directly into English, there is no corresponding difference between the Finnish terms referring to the integration programmes, ‘kotoutumisohjelma’ and ‘kotouttamisohjelma’.
 The integration programme referred to in the reformed act (681/2023) does not correspond to the term municipal integration programme in force until the end of 2024 (1386/2010), which may have been also referred to as an integration programme in communications and non-legal texts.